wp-plugins/logo-slider/readme.txt

 = 1.4.2 =
 * Fix for IE 11
+* Added option for 1 or 2 images per slide (so 3 is no longer lowest option)

 = 1.4.1 =
 * Fixed number of slides bug (was stuck on 4).
 Field is now re-implemented so you can set number of logos per slide on desktop layout.